Wael1122/waa/Info-script-comparison.md

 in months.

 **Neofetch is faster.**<br \>
-I'm heavily using bash builtins and we're only spawning external processes <br \>
+I'm heavily using bash builtins and I'm only spawning external processes <br \>
 when necessary.

 **Neofetch is more customizable.**<br \>